-Tap the Windows key on your Keyboard a d type the words “cmd” and right click the Command Prompt.
+Tap the Windows key on your keyboard and type the words "cmd" and right-click the Command Prompt.
 After doing this, click Run as the administrator.

-Let the command run for about 60 seconds to enable it capture your system’ high CPU usage.
+Let the command run for about 60 seconds to enable it to capture your system's high CPU usage.
 The command will run a trace and give you a prompt warning after which it will revert to C:\prompt

 The system log will be kept safe in C:\\Windows\system32 including the file name cpuusage.etl

-By the way, you can also apply KB4515384 patch to fix high CPU usage issue.
+By the way, you can also apply the KB4515384 patch to fix high CPU usage issue.

 Fixing a high CPU or Disk usage by Ntoskrnl.exe on Windows 10 is quite easy if you use any of the methods shown above.
 Although your PC may run very slowly or stop abruptly when running programs because of a loaded CPU, this problem is not without remedy.
 The steps to fix the problem is easy and will take only a few minutes to complete.